 Fourthly, we carried out a further engagement event with third sector partners.
-The event was held at CVS Falkirk and attended by Conduit Scotland, Denny Community Flat, Forth Valley Migrant Support Network, Lighthouse Service Cyrenians, Forth Valley Sensory Centre, Community Advice Services, Signpost Recovery - Falkirk and Criminal Justice Signpost.
-This allowed us to get further input on the developing the strategy.
-We have included a summary in section 5.3.
+The event was held at CVS Falkirk and attended by Conduit Scotland, Denny Community Flat, Forth Valley Migrant Support Network, Lighthouse Service Cyrenians, Forth Valley Sensory Centre, Debt Advice service, Signpost Recovery - Falkirk (CJS) Criminal Justice Signpost, and VCV.
+This particular event allowed us to seek further input into developing the strategy, and considered whether there are new issues to be considered in the strategy.
+We have included a simple test summary in section 5.3.